llamasearchai/OpenWorld/README.md

 Stay tuned for updates, and feel free to suggest features by opening an issue!

-## 🙌 Contributing
+## Contributing

 Contributions are the lifeblood of open source!
 We warmly welcome contributions from the community to make OpenWorld even better.
-Whether it\'s bug fixes, new features, documentation improvements, or new examples, your help is appreciated.
+Whether it's bug fixes, new features, documentation improvements, or new examples, your help is appreciated.

 Please follow these steps:

 1.  **Fork the repository** on GitHub.
 2.  **Clone your fork** locally: `git clone https://github.com/YOUR_USERNAME/OpenWorld.git`
 3.  **Create a new branch** for your feature or fix: `git checkout -b feature/your-amazing-feature` or `bugfix/issue-tracker-id`.
-4.  **Make your changes** and commit them with clear, descriptive messages: `git commit -m \'feat: Add amazing new feature\'`.
+4.  **Make your changes** and commit them with clear, descriptive messages: `git commit -m 'feat: Add amazing new feature'`.
 (We loosely follow [Conventional Commits](https://www.conventionalcommits.org/))
 5.  **Push your changes** to your fork: `git push origin feature/your-amazing-feature`.
 6.  **Open a Pull Request (PR)** against the `main` branch of `llamasearchai/OpenWorld`.

-Please ensure your code adheres to the project\'s coding standards (run linters/formatters if configured) and includes appropriate tests for new functionality.
+Please ensure your code adheres to the project's coding standards (run linters/formatters if configured) and includes appropriate tests for new functionality.

-## 💬 Community and Support
+## Community and Support

 *   **GitHub Issues:** Have a bug to report or a feature to request?
 Please [open an issue](https://github.com/llamasearchai/OpenWorld/issues).
 *   **GitHub Discussions:** (If enabled) For general questions, ideas, and community discussions.
 *   **Stay Updated:** Watch the repository on GitHub to get notified of new releases and updates.

-## 📜 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Copyright (c) 2025 Nik Jois and OpenWorld Contributors.

-## 🧑‍💻 Author & Maintainers
+## Author & Maintainers

 *   **Nik Jois** ([@nikjois](https://github.com/nikjois)) - Initial Creator (nikjois@llamasearch.ai)